-The downward force exerted on the hitch ball by the trailer.
+The tongue weight is the downward force exerted on the hitch ball by the trailer is the tongue weight.
 In most cases it should not be less than 10% or more than 15% of the trailer load.
 You must consider this as part of the load on your vehicle.